Professional Evening MBA

 To apply for federal financial assistance, you must submit the following:

-- Obtain a PIN (Personal Identification Number or username) from the Department of Education website.
-You will need a PIN to complete the FAFSA.
+- Obtain a FSA ID from the Department of Education website.
+You will need a FSA ID to complete the FAFSA.

 - Complete the 2015-2016 Free Application for Federal Student Aid (FAFSA) online.
 Boston University’s school code is 002130.

 - Complete the Questrom Application for Federal Financial Aid and submit it to the Graduate Programs Office via drop off, mail, fax, or scan and e-mail.

 US citizens, permanent residents, and international students can finance business school with private education loans.
 US citizens and permanent residents who qualify as creditworthy do not require cosigners.
 International students, however, must apply with a creditworthy US citizen or permanent resident with a US-based address.
 For more information about lenders in the rapidly changing loan environment, please visit BU’s Alternative Financing Options website.

 Many state and private organizations offer scholarships to students who demonstrate academic excellence.
 The Graduate Programs Office encourages you to apply for all external scholarship opportunities.
 For your convenience we have included a list of Outside Scholarships.

 - Fast Web

 Database of over 1.3 million scholarships, fellowships, and grants

 Information on scholarships, loans, saving plans, and military aid